Drs. Meyer and Parkman developing the experimental vaccine for Rubella, 1967 (National Library of Medicine Digital Collections)

 A petition writer outside a Jerusalem courthouse (Wikimedia Commons)

-If an Exempt determination has been made by your collaborator's IRB, it will not be possible to entertain an IAA with that IRB.
+If an Exempt determination has been made by your collaborator's IRB, it will not be possible to enter into an IAA with that IRB.

 Obtaining informed consent;